 The clinician should keep in mind that while labral pathologies frequently present as repetitive overuse conditions, such as those commonly seen in overhead athletics, the patient may also describe a single traumatic event such as a fall onto the outstretched arm or an episode of sudden traction, or a blow to the shoulder.
 This is an extremely important differentiation you need to make when selecting which tests you should perform.
-We’ll get to that towards the end but be sure to review my past posts on what exactly a SLAP tear is and how SLAP tears occur.

 A wide variety of potentially useful special test maneuvers have been described to help determine the presence of labral pathology.
 Lets review some of them now.

 - Part 3: Special Tests for SLAP Lesions (Your are here)